Theohr/FleetManagementApp/README.md

   ![image](https://github.com/user-attachments/assets/695da158-3b7f-4e3d-a571-bbb86070b8ec)

+## Functionality
+  1. As a user I want to have the ability to create Vessels.
+(Done)
+  2. As a user I want to have the ability to create containers and load them to the vessels.
+(Done)
+  3. As a user I want to restrict the load of containers each vessel will have (Done)
+  4. As a user I want to be able to make load transfers between the vessels.
+(Done)
+  5. As a user I want to assign the vessels into different fleets.
+(Done) Bonus.
+Use Microsoft SQL Server to save the state of the platform.
+(Done)

 ## How to Build and Run the Project
   1. Clone the repository to your preferred directory
   2. Open the solution in Visual Studio 2022